trax-project/trax2-starter-lrs/README.md

 ## Updates

-If you already installed TRAX LRS Starter Edition, you can get the last minor updates with the following commands:
+You can get the last minor updates with the following commands:

 ```
-git pull origin beta2
+git pull origin beta3
 git submodule update
 composer dumpautoload
 ```